banner logo

 "Gary Hawkins was a co-renter of the lab space, and he sent an article to the International Tesla Society about the "Quarter Shrinker" cap bank.
 They published it in their magazine, see EXTRAORDINARY SCIENCE, Volume 5 No.3, summer 1993, p10.
 This magazine was a publication of the International Tesla Society, Colorado Springs, CO - the group is now defunct.
 Email the author at ghawk@eskimo.com, or http://www.eskimo.com/~ghawk Others who built later Quarter Shrinkers probably saw this article, or heard about it second-hand."

 "Around 1994 or 1995 Dale Travous had some pieces in an art exhibit at Seattle COCA gallery.
 One was a series of about twenty progressively shrunken quarters mounted in a row on a piece of white Plexiglas.
-At the same time he stopped shrinking coins and instead was using the cap bank attached to a steel "watergun", a short stubby cannon which could explode a cc of water and drive a plastic slug through a 12" block of clay.
+At the same time he stopped shrinking coins and instead was using the cap bank attached to a steel "watergun", a short stubby cannon which could explode a cubic centimeter of water and drive a plastic slug through a 12" block of clay.
 Big fun.
 Later he entered the cap bank in the "science fair" put on by THE STRANGER adult newspaper.
 It was a room-freshener.
 He was vaporizing cherries, strawberries, etc. An immense blast like a shotgun going off, and then the room smells nice."

 "Around the same time we got some 100 uF 30 kV Maxwell capacitors free after a government auction, and built a second quarter shrinker.
 Lots of people in the Seattle area have coins which were crushed by this version.
 Around 1995 I downloaded Mozilla and found eskimo.com, and posted the article on my beastie that mentioned the quarter shrinker, http://amasci.com/amateur/capexpt.html.
 Much later I added photos of the original capacitor bank.
 The photos is still there near the top of the article - go see!
 All the lab space is long gone, and the cap banks have been in storage since 1996 or so…”